Is God Unfair?

 If anything, you have more concern for the lower parts than the higher.
 If you had to choose, wouldn’t you prefer good digestion to full-bodied hair?
 The way God designed our bodies is a model for understanding our lives together as a church: every part dependent on every other part, the parts we mention and the parts we don’t, the parts we see and the parts we don’t.

 If one part hurts, every other part is involved in the hurt, and in the healing.
 If one part flourishes, every other part enters into the exuberance.”
-1 Corinthians 12:19-26 The Message (MSG)
+1 Corinthians 12:19-26 MSG

 And let us not be weary in well doing: for in due season we shall reap if we faint not.”
 Galatians 6:9 KJV

 What are we reaping?
-Why, the fruit of the kingdom, the full character of Christ Who descends with a shout.
-God’s called, chosen, and faithful wait with patience, along with the saints in spiritual Zion, for the full redemption to be completed as promised.
-Two thousand years of the church age have passed, and the third day, the new day, the Day of the Lord, is beginning to shine upon us.
-Now Jesus and His Father come to be within us to dine with His own.
+Why, the fruit of the kingdom at the time of the harvest, displaying the full character of Christ Who descends with a shout.
+God’s called, chosen, and faithful wait with patient endurance, along with the saints in spiritual Zion, for the full redemption to be completed as promised.
+Two thousand years of the church age have passed, and the third day, the new day, the Day of the Lord, is now shining upon us.
+We are preparing for this Day of the Lord.

 He has prepared a great Feast for all:

 When you absolutely know that your life is in God’s hands, no human can take from you what God wants you to have nor bless you in anything that God has not destined for you.
+There is no point in coveting another’s gifts or callings.
 God has brought many powerful ministries to an end when their season is over.
-He will continue to bring more to a close as we move into this kingdom age.
-God firmly closes some doors in our faces when we serve Him with a willing surrender.
+It’s better to surrender than to hold on in vain when God has moved on.
+Many ministers find themselves sitting in a great pile of ashes as they continue in a calling that God is wrapping up to enter a new phase of His plan.

+God brings works and ministries to a close, firmly closing past doors in our faces when we serve Him with a willing heart.
 There are seasons for certain things, times of ministry and fellowship that come and go.
 There are ages in God, one closing out when another begins.
-The more quickly we recognize it is God, whom we serve, bringing about an end to something, rather than satan attacking our ministry, the easier surrender becomes when God closes a season for us.
-This is the way of peace when we have the maturity of obedience.
-In God, endings are new beginnings for those who love and serve Him.
-We can stand upon that!
+The more quickly we recognize and surrender to the truth that it is God whom we serve Who is bringing about an end to something, rather than satan attacking our ministry, the easier our walk becomes.

 “Rather, as it is written: ‘No eye has seen, no ear has heard, no heart has imagined, what God has prepared for those who love Him.’
 But God has revealed it to us by the Spirit.